phadej/cabal-extras/cabal-docspec/MANUAL.md

 **\--property-variables** *varlist*

-:   Variables to automatically quantify over in properties.
+:   Variables to quantify over in properties.

 **\-X** *extension*